homezhan/artoolkit-docs/Unity/unity_getting_started.md

 ![Unity scripts are revealed by turning down the reveal arrow on the "ARToolKit5-Unity" object.][editor_screenshot]

 ##Scene Setup
-The key script inside the package is named `ARController`, and it manages the overall initialisation, setup, running and shutdown of ARToolKit.
-One instance of this script should be added to the scene.
-For simplicity, it is recommended to add it to an empty GameObject in the root of the scene.
+ARToolKit allows for dynamic AR scenes with more than one marker in Unity.
+All marker content can live in the same layer, and relations between content attached to different markers (e.g. physics) is easy to understand.
+The following three components work together to create an AR scene:

+-   ARController - Manages the overall initialisation, setup, running and shutdown of ARToolKit.
+Singleton.
+-   AROrigin - Represents the center of the ARToolKit world and is the root of the scene.
+Normally can be placed at {0, 0, 0}.
+-   ARTrackedObject - Represents the marker as tracked in space.
+Content relevant to the marker will be attached to this parent.
+-   ARCamera

+###1 - ARController
+Create an object to hold the AR configuration objects, ARController and ARMarker.
+In the example projects, we have named this "ARToolKit".
+Drag an ARController onto this object.

 ![Dragging an instance of the "ARController" script from the Asset browser onto an empty GameObject.][arcontroller_setup]

 The ARController script will handle the creation and management of the AR tracking, including the video background.
-All the developer needs to provide is the Unity [layer][layer] in which to display the video.
+All the developer needs to provide is the Unity [layer][layer] in which to display the video; usually this is "user layer 1", which you might want to rename to e.g. "AR Background".
 Layers are used to separate out parts of the scene so only certain parts are visible to certain cameras.
 In this case, the video background will be in its own background layer.
-In the same way, each marker's content will also have its own layer.

-To start with, create a new layer *Background* and one for a single marker *Foreground*.
+You can take a moment now to define an "AR Foreground" layer, as well.
+This is where every marker's content will be shown.

 ![Choose "Edit layers..." in Unity.][edit_layers]
 ![Choose two of the User layers and give them appropriate names.][name_layers]

-Set the "Layer" property on the "ARController" object to "AR background" (or whatever you named it).

 You should now be able to run the scene and see the live video.

-###Setting Up Tracking
-Tracking requires markers, so drag the `ARMarker` script onto the ARController GameObject.
+The developer can choose how the input video's aspect ratio is treated in respect to the display's aspect ratio.
+If they do not match, such as 4:3 video on a 16:10 screen, then the developer can choose either to stretch the video (which will introduce distortion), or use less of the screen (which will introduce empty bars).
+Any bars will have the color of the background clearing camera which always renders to the entire screen.

+-   Fill screen: Possibly stretch the rendering and introduce distortion.
+-   Maintain video aspect ratio (bars): Correct rendering, but bars at edges if the video is more square than display, or at top and bottom if display is more square than video.
+-   Maintain video aspect ratio (overfill screen): Unfortunately this mode is unavailable because Unity does not permit viewport rectangles outside the bounds of the screen.
+There are solutions to this problem coming in an update.

+###2- ARMarkers
+Tracking requires markers, so drag as many ARMarkers as you wish to track.
+Configure these objects, being sure to set the "Tag" field on each ARMarker to something memorable -- this will be the name used by the dynamic scene to find this marker and get its data.

 ####Template Markers
 The ARMarker script will automatically locate [pattern files][marker_train] that have been placed in the project's `Resources/ardata/markers` directory.
 The default installation will include the standard Hiro and Kanji [patterns][marker_about].
 These will appear in the dropdown list in the Marker's properties.
 Select the pattern you want to track.
 Give this marker a tag (a unique name to identify it within your project).